Order, disorder and phase transitions in quantum many body systems

 \subsection{Cancellations and proof of the main theorem}

-By combining the Ward Identity, or, better, the two corollaries of the Ward Identity, eqs.\eqref{wi1} and \eqref{oops2}, with the Schwinger-Dyson equation, we can easily prove the desired cancellations, leading to the claim of our main theorem.
-Let us start from the Taylor expansion of the (Euclidean) Kubo conductivity:
+By combining the Ward Identity, or, better, the two corollaries of the Ward Identity, eqs.\eqref{wi1} and \eqref{oops2}, with the Schwinger-Dyson equation, one can easily prove the desired cancellations, leading to the claim of our main theorem.
+Let me denote by $\bar\sigma_{ij}^U$ the Euclidean Kubo conductivity at interaction strength $U$: